strawtype/dash-sunpower/README.md

 ![Dashboard Screenshot](screenshots/3.png)

-A Home Assistant dashboard designed for **SunPower** solar panel systems, built using several HACS components and InfluxDB for data storage and querying.
+A Home Assistant dashboard designed for **SunPower** PV systems, built using several HACS components, InfluxDB for data storage and a simple bash script for querying.

-This dashboard visualizes your solar panel production over time, allows you to browse historical data, and provides a live mode for up-to-date readings.
+The dashboard visualizes solar panel production over time, allows you to browse historical data, and provides a live mode for up-to-date readings.

 ---